AHartNtkn/AHartNtkn.github.io/_posts/2019-08-30-Anthony-Hart-and-the-Quest-for-a-Statistically-Significant-Result-About-the-Difficulty-of-Different-Languages.md

 ![Hours Needed to Learn Language by Country of Origin (Averaged)](../img/AHQSSRADDL/language_difficulty.png)

 Shoutout to Ramiro Gómez and his [helpful tutorial](https://ramiro.org/notebook/geopandas-choropleth/).
-So many choropleth guides overcomplicate things with interactivity and way too many extranious libraries, but I found this one to be just right.
+So many choropleth guides overcomplicate things with interactivity and way too many extraneous libraries, but I found this one to be just right.

 Now that we have this plot, we can notice a few things.
 The hardest languages are concentrated in two places; firstly in the far east within Japan and Korea, and secondly spread throughout northern Africa and the Middle East.
 That second area is so dark mostly due to different dialects of Arabic.
-We can also note that the easiest languages tend to group in europe, close to England.
+We can also note that the easiest languages tend to group in Europe, close to England.
 Not surprising, as these are where the languages most similar to English are concentrates.

-We can also notice that there's lots of missing data.
+We can also notice that there are lots of missing data.
 Few major languages come from the Americas, Australia, or southern Africa, and, as a result, information on the difficulty of languages from there isn't as easy to find.
 Or, at the very least, the FSI didn't bother to find it.

 <a name="heading3"></a>
 ## Preliminary Examination

 Which structures are most important when it comes to learning a new language?
 There are a couple of things that come to mind, the sort of thing people complain about when learning a new language; the writing system, conjugation, the vocabulary.
-These things apear in the guis of various structures within the ALS database.
+These things appear in the guise of various structures within the ALS database.
 One of the more interesting of these is grammatical gender; let's start with that.

 The most obvious thing to start with is simply the number of genders in the language.
-Some languages have over a dosen, while many have none.
+Some languages have over a dozen, while many have none.
 One might imagine that the more exotic gender systems are harder to learn.
 How does

 <div style="text-align:center" TITLE="Hours Needed to Learn Language by Number of Genders"><img src="../img/AHQSSRADDL/num_of_genders.png" /></div>